gardenjs/render-plugin-react/README.md

-# render-plugin-svelte
+# render-plugin-react

-Plugin for rendering svelte componens in gardenjs
+Plugin for rendering React components in Gardenjs.